Arthur Adams (spy): Atomic espionage

 Arthur Adams was one of the first Soviet spies to receive information about the American Manhattan Project.
 Contemporary Russian sources state that Adams (codename: Achilles) was in contact with an agent (codename: Eskulap) who was associated with the Chicago Met Lab.
 In June 1944 Eskulap reportedly gave Adams 2500 pages of documents relating to the development of the atomic bomb.
-In July and August he provided another 1500 pages and specimens of weapon-grade uranium, plutonium, and berillium, Eskulap did not appear at the September rendezvous and Adams learned he was terminally ill.
+In July and August he provided another 1500 pages and specimens of weapon-grade uranium, plutonium, and beryllium, Eskulap did not appear at the September rendezvous and Adams learned he was terminally ill.
 The existence of the covernames Eskulap and Achilles is proven by their appearance in a single Venona decrypt dated August 1943.
 However, the only information that can be gleaned from this message is that Eskulap's wife worked for "Chicago University".
 The identity and occupation of Eskulap, as well as his association with Adams, if any, remains unknown, although the use of the covername "Eskulap" ("Asclepius"), suggests he may have been a doctor of medicine.

 It is known that, in 1943, U.S. Military Intelligence received information from confidential sources linking Adams to scientists working at the Met Lab.
 In the spring of 1944 they observed clandestine meetings between Adams and Met Lab scientist Clarence Hiskey.
 The FBI and Military Security performed an illegal search of Adam's New York apartment and discovered sophisticated camera equipment, material for constructing microfilm, and notes on experiments being conducted at the atomic bomb laboratory in Oak Ridge, Tennessee.
 They also observed him climbing into an automobile driven by Pavel Mikhailov (codename: Molière) the GRU station chief in New York.
 The U.S. military decided to neutralize Hiskey by drafting him into the army in April 1944.
 Before reporting for duty Hiskey introduced Adams to two other prospective sources, John Hitchcock Chapin and Edward Manning, both of whom would later deny, before congressional committees, passing secret information to Adams.
 The military assigned Hiskey to an outpost near the Arctic Circle where he held a job counting winter underwear.
 While en route, Hiskey's bags were searched and found to contain seven pages of notes on secret work at Oak Ridge.
 There are a number of Venona decrypts which refer to Hiskey, (codename: Ramsey) but they are concerned with Soviet attempts to re-establish contact with him once he had been drafted.
 Hiskey may originally have had the codename Eskulap.
 His wife also had a communist background.